luismcsoul/the-sustainable-republic/README.md

 9. Every "capital/provinces" system implies inneficient boureaucracy and corruption: basically a colonial model.

-10. The present proposed republic is a trans-continental format of interconnected metropolitan areas organized by commuting patterns.
+10. The present proposed republic is a long term sustainable template for trans-continental and interconnected metropolitan areas organized by commuting patterns and river basins.
 -
 .
 ## SECOND PART: "NO POPULAR ELECTION"